 Universal Analytics will stop collecting new hits on July 1st, 2023.
-Google also stated that you’ll be able to access your historical data for at least 6 months after that (until the end of 2023).
-However, it’s unclear how long until Universal Analytics is completely sunsetted after 2023 ends.
+Google also stated that you’ll be able to access your historical data for one year (until July 1st, 2024).
+However, it’s unclear how long until Universal Analytics is completely sunsetted after June 2024.

 How do I get help with Google Analytics 4?

 While Google does offer free support for Google Analytics, questions usually get lost in translation so it can be difficult to get an answer.